waltribeiro/gutsy/README.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

-Once you're done, save and exit by pressing:
+Same as before - once you're done, save and exit by pressing:

 - `CTRL` + `X` (to exit)
 - `Y` (to confirm the changes)
 - `Enter` (to save the file name and close)

-Now our Dockerfile is ready!
+Now our 2nd Dockerfile is ready!

 ## Step 7: Create the Nginx Configuration File
 Inside the `proxy` directory, create a file named `nginx.conf`: